-Rubber dam isolation and access into the tooth
+Rubber dam isolation and access cavity

 X-ray showing files in root canal

-Often, X-rays are taken to determine the length of the root and to monitor the various treatment stages.
+Often, X-rays are taken to determine the length of the root and to monitor various treatment stages.

 The information provided on this page does not replace information from your healthcare professional.
 Please consult your healthcare professional for more information.